07 Dec Reducing What You Store in the Refrigerator or Ice Box

 Use Canned Fruits and Veggies Along With Fresh

-I really like fresh produce.
-But canned makes sense for long-term storage.
-I used a combination of the two so that we could go longer without re-provisioning.
-Often, I’d make salads that were a combination of fresh and canned — such as canned green beans with fresh tomatoes and onions and a vinaigrette dressing (see recipe).
-We’d still feel that we were eating fresh veggies without needing to store all the ingredients in the refrigerator.
+I used a combination of fresh and canned so that we could go longer without re-provisioning.
+Often, I’d make salads that were a combination — such as canned green beans with fresh tomatoes and onions and a vinaigrette dressing.
+We’d still feel that we were eating fresh veggies!

 For several years, we cruised the Sea of Cortez through the entire summer.
 Using these ideas to cut down on the actual food in the refrigerator, we had plenty of room for cold drinks without having to head into town to resupply too often.